 The DisplayPort comes in two main sizes: standard DisplayPort and Mini DisplayPort.
 Both sizes are equipped with 20 pins and feature a locking mechanism that prevents the cable from accidentally being pulled out.

 More commonly found on PCs rather than on TVs, there are three standard DisplayPorts you’ll likely encounter:

-- DisplayPort 1.3: Supports video resolutions up to 4K at 120 Hz or 8K at 30 Hz and a bandwidth of 32.4 Gbps
+- DisplayPort 1.3: Supports video resolutions up to 4K at 120 Hz or 8K at 30 Hz with a bandwidth of 32.4 Gbps

-- DisplayPort 1.4: Supports video resolutions up to 8K at 60 Hz, HDR (High Dynamic Range), and a bandwidth of 32.4 Gbps
+- DisplayPort 1.4: Supports video resolutions up to 8K at 60 Hz, HDR (High Dynamic Range) with a bandwidth of 32.4 Gbps

 One potential downside to a DisplayPort is its inability to transmit Ethernet data.
-However, it is capable of supporting two monitors at a resolution of 2560 x 1600 or four monitors at 1920 x 1200.
+However, it is capable of supporting 2 monitors at a resolution of 2560 x 1600 or 4 monitors at 1920 x 1200.
 There’s even the possibility of daisy-chaining up to six displays at once if your GPU allows several DisplayPort interfaces.

 HDMI (High Definition Multimedia Interface) connectors look very similar to DisplayPort but feature 19 pins and no locking system.
 There are three common sizes: Type A (standard), Type C (mini), and Type D (micro).

 It’s possible you’re familiar with this type of connector because TV manufacturers frequently build it into their products.
 On modern displays, you could find:

 - HDMI 1.4: Supports video resolution up to 4K (4096 x 2160 pixels) at 24 Hz, 4K (3840 x 2160 pixels) at 30 Hz, and has a bandwidth of 10.2 Gbps